Eternals (film): Plot

-Hoping to delay the Emergence, the Eternals reconvene.
+Hoping to delay the Emergence, the Eternals reunite.
 At Druig's residence in the Amazon rainforest, they are attacked by the Deviants.
 They kill them all except for Kro, who kills Gilgamesh before fleeing.
-Phastos proposes the Uni-Mind, a connection between all the Eternals that would give Druig enough power to put Tiamut to sleep with his mind-control powers.
-However, Ikaris reveals that Ajak told him of the Emergence centuries before.
-When Ajak told him she wishes to stop the Emergence, he led her to the Deviants who killed her.
-Sprite joins Ikaris due to her unrequited love for him while Kingo chooses to leave.
+Phastos proposes they use the Uni-Mind, a connection between all the Eternals that would give Druig enough power to put Tiamut to sleep with his mind-control abilities.
+However, Ikaris is loyal to Arishem and refuses to help stop the Emergence.
+He reveals that Ajak wanted to stop the Emergence and save humanity, so he led her to the Deviants and allowed them to kill her.
+Sprite joins Ikaris due to her unrequited love for him while Kingo chooses to leave, agreeing with Ikaris but not wanting to hurt his friends.

 Makkari locates the place of the Emergence, an active volcano in the Indian Ocean, where Ikaris and Sprite attempt to stop them.
 Druig knocks out Sprite, and Phastos restrains Ikaris.
 Kro arrives and is killed by Thena.
-Druig is unable to put Tiamut to sleep and Sersi instead attempts to turn him into marble.
-Ikaris breaks free of his restraints and goes to kill Sersi, but finds himself unable to due to his love for her.
-Both he and Sprite join with the others in the Uni-Mind and Sersi gains enough power to turn Tiamut into marble.
+Druig is unable to put Tiamut to sleep, and Sersi instead attempts to turn him into stone.
+Ikaris breaks free of his restraints and goes to kill Sersi, but is unable to due to his love for her.
+Both he and Sprite join with the others in the Uni-Mind, and Sersi gains enough power to turn Tiamut into stone.
 Guilt-ridden, Ikaris flies into the Sun.
-At Sprite's request, Sersi uses the remaining energy from the Uni-Mind to turn Sprite into a human, ending her permanent childlike state.
-Thena, Druig, and Makkari depart on the Domo to find Eternals on other planets and warn them of the Emergences while Sersi, Phastos, and Kingo remain on Earth.
+Sersi uses the remaining Uni-Mind energy to turn Sprite into a human, ending her permanent childlike state.

+Thena, Druig, and Makkari depart on the Domo to warn Eternals on other planets of the Emergences.
 Whitman professes his love for Sersi and is about to reveal a secret about his family history when she, Phastos, and Kingo are lifted into space by Arishem.
 Displeased with their treason, Arishem says he will spare humanity if the Eternals' memories show that humans are worthy of living.
-Vowing to return for judgment, he takes the trio with him into a singularity.
+He vows to return for judgment and takes the trio into a singularity.

-In a mid-credits scene, Thena, Makkari, and Druig meet the Eternal Eros, Thanos's brother, and his assistant Pip the Troll, who offer their help.
-In a post-credits scene, Whitman opens a case containing the Ebony Blade and an unseen person questions whether he is ready for it.
+In a mid-credits scene, Thena, Makkari, and Druig meet the Eternal Eros and his assistant Pip the Troll.
+In a post-credits scene, an unseen person questions whether Whitman is ready to wield the Ebony Blade.